krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

 This last `passClueCheck` function can be used to filter the results of `makeAllUniqueSequences`.
-We'll need to filter the sequences lists twice-- once for each clue.
-Here's a function that goes from cell indices and clue indices to unique sequences:
+We'll need to filter the sequence lists twice-- once for each clue.
+Here's a function that goes from cell indices & clue indices to unique sequences:

 ```js
 const generatePossibleSequences = (